LaunchPadLab/lp-components/docs.md

 A file input that can be used in a `redux-forms`-controlled form.
 The value of this input is a file object or an array of file objects with the `url` set to the base64 encoded data URL of the loaded file(s).

 Allowing multiple files to be selected requires passing in the `multiple` prop set to `true`.
 Multiple files can then be uploaded either all at once or piecemeal.
+This is different than the standard behavior of a file input, which will _replace_ any existing files with whatever is selected.

-Once a file has successfully been loaded, it is possible to remove the file object from the current set of values.
+Once a file has been read successfully, it is possible to remove the file object from the current set of values.
 An optional callback can be fired when a file is removed: `onRemove(removedFile)`.
-To customize the component that receives this `onRemove` handler, pass in a cutom component to the `removeComponent` prop.
+To customize the component that receives this `onRemove` handler, pass in a custom component to the `removeComponent` prop.

 By default, this component displays a thumbnail preview of the loaded file(s).
 This preview can be customized by using the `thumbnail` or `hidePreview` props, as well as by passing a custom preview via `previewComponent` or `children`.